sap218/PatientINF/README.md

 ### 2. Training Word2Vec models (`embedding_model/` directory)
 - PatientFORUM: `patientforum.model`
 - PatientFORUM (+ClinicalBERT): `patientforum+clinical.model`
-- there will be another directory here `data_processing/` to show how to train/retrain the models so anyone can perform this method of a forum of their choice, recreate our experiments, or expand upon our models and create a pull-request
+- there will be another directory here `data_processing/` to show how to train/retrain the models so anyone can perform this method of a forum of their choice, recreate our experiments, or expand upon our models and create a pull-request.

+**Note**: we used the CaStLeS Bear services at University of Birmingham [7] to extract forum, and perform majority of analysis.

+*The computations described in this paper were performed using the University of Birmingham's BlueBEAR HPC service, which provides a High Performance Computing service to the University's research community.
+See `http://www.birmingham.ac.uk/bear` for more details.*

 **version 23/09/2021**